mpwoz/mpwoz.github.io/content/blog/2025-06-18-how-this-site-works.md

 +++
 title = "How This Site Works"
 date = "2025-06-18"
-description = "Description of how the site is set up"
+description = "Description of how this website is set up, for future me (or you!)"
 +++

 This post serves as a sort of README for my future self, to make setting up the